77YQ77/scBIT/AD_diagnosis/README.md

 The third stage adaptively fuses the cross-modal attention and the ROI-level embeddings for Alzheimer's diagnosis.

 ### Data Preparation
-Datasets can be downloaded from [ADNI](https://adni.loni.usc.edu/) and processed by the AAL atlas.
-The processed datasets are further normalized and named as 'fmri_data_norm.npy' into './datasets/'.
+Datasets and labels can be downloaded from [ADNI](https://adni.loni.usc.edu/).
+The datasets are further processed by the AAL atlas and normalized, named 'fmri_data_norm. npy' and stored into './data/.'
+Four different similarities should also be converted into 'npy' format and included in './data/.'